-As at March 31, 2017, a payable of \$107,416 (US\$ 80,000) has been accrued and paid after the period ended March 31, 2017.
+As at December 31, 2016, a payable of \$107,416 (US\$ 80,000) has been accrued which was fully paid during the six months ended June 30, 2017.

 iii.
 TDX Agreement - Pyramid Surface Rights:

 On July 15, 2010, Full Metal and TDX Pyramid LLC ("TDX Pyramid"), an affiliate of an Alaska Native Village Corporation, signed an Exploration Agreement with Option to Lease covering surface lands at the Pyramid property.
 Under this agreement, the Company must make an initial option payment of US\$15,000 (paid by Antofagasta Minerals) upon the effective date of the agreement, and annual cash payments totaling US\$171,000 over seven years, of which US\$52,000 has been paid from 2012 through 2014 (paid by Antofagasta Minerals).
 At any time prior to December 31, 2016, the Company may enter into a Lease Agreement with TDX Pyramid.
 On or before the effective date of the lease and then on or before each anniversary during the term of the lease until there is commercial production, the Company shall pay to TDX Pyramid an annual rental equal to 10% of the fair market value of the lease area.